johnlarkin1/johnlarkin1.github.io/_posts/2025-10-01-teaching-a-computer-to-write.md

 <p>My purpose here was to build up from the basics and really understand the flow.
 I provide quite a couple of models so we can see the progression from a simple neural net to a basic LSTM to Peephole LSTM to a stacked cascade of Peephole LSTMs to Mixture Density Networks to Attention Mechanism to Attention RNN to the Handwriting Prediction Network to finally throwing it all together to the full Handwriting Synthesis Network that Graves originally wrote about.</p>

+<p>There's other things that maybe I'll discuss in the future like the need to pickle JAX models because if they're XLA compatible then you can't run inference on your CPU and issues like that.
+Another thing I didn't discuss really was temperature and bias for sampling.
+I also (sadly) didn't cover priming.
+However, I spent far more time on this than I should have.
+If you have any questions - as always - feel free to reach out if curious. </p>

 <p>Enjoy!</p>

 </div>